NexPlayer/Android-SDK/advanced.md

 This method gets the font style for timed text (TTML) in content.

-It corresponds to thetts:fontStyleattribute and indicates how timed text should be displayed.
+It corresponds to the tts:fontStyleattribute and indicates how timed text should be displayed.

 **Returns**